How to Access Property Records in Texas

 What is a Chain of Title?

 The chain of title refers to the complete list of all owners since the property was first owned and sold.
-There should be no break in the chain with any gaps between owners.
-Someone must always own the property despite what is shown in property records.
+There should be no break in the chain or gaps between owners.
+Despite what is shown in property records, someone must always own the property.
 The chain of title is interesting to review for some historic properties.

-Property records are a valuable resource when buying, selling, or facilitating the transfer of property.
+Property records are valuable when buying, selling or facilitating property transfer.
 They can be used in many helpful ways.
 Some of the most common uses for property records in Texas are:

 When buying property, you must perform due diligence to learn all you can to make a sound investment.
 Property records can provide you with essential details like ownership history, liens, foreclosures, boundary issues, title issues, deed easements, and restrictions.

-When selling property, it's essential to be transparent and provide disclosures to the potential buyer.
-You can do this easily through historical and current property records.
-Even if you don't have the information, you can obtain it quickly with official copies.
+When selling property, it's essential to be transparent and provide disclosures to potential buyers.
+Historical and current property records make this easy.
+You can obtain official copies quickly even if you don't have the information.

 During a real estate transaction, the title company will perform a thorough title search, looking for any title defects (unknown legal claims on the property) before closing.
 The mortgage company will also require that you invest in homeowners insurance to protect the property for the life of the loan.